9 credit card tips for full-time RVers

 - Use cash back shopping apps such as Shopkick or Ibotta if you’re making pit stops for groceries or other supplies and pair them with your cash rewards credit card, Widmer suggests.

-- Look into card-linked offers from Discover Deals and Amex Offers for added rewards and savings if you’re shopping for RV essentials online, he suggests.
+- If you have an American Express card, look into Amex offers for added rewards and savings if you’re shopping for RV essentials online, he suggests.

 Sinclair uses his Good Sam membership to get a 10 percent discount at campgrounds and on gas at Pilot Flying J stations.